FUenal/Azure-VM-Prep/README.md

 # Conclusion

-### By creating our VMs and open inbound security rules, we're essentially leaving the front door of our VM wide open.
-This is generally not something you'd do in a real production environment, as it would make your system extremely vulnerable to attacks.
-However, in the context of our honeynet, it's exactly what we want to do!
+### Through the establishment of our VMs and the implementation of open inbound security rules, we are essentially allowing unrestricted access through the front door of our VM.
+Typically, such a practice is not advisable in a real production environment, as it exposes the system to significant vulnerability against attacks.
+Nevertheless, within the context of our honeynet, this is precisely the desired approach!

-### This allows us to attract potential attackers and observe their actions in a controlled environment.
+### This enables us to draw in potential attackers and monitor their behavior within a regulated setting.